paul-russo/fancygif/README.md

 # fancygif

 Tiny shell function to turn a video file into a GIF.
+Not particularly space or time efficient, but the GIFs look alright.

 ## Dependencies